benzino98/plaschema/memory-bank/activeContext.md

    - ⏳ Ensure proper keyboard navigation support
    - ⏳ Improve color contrast for better readability

-3. Testing and Documentation
-   - ⏳ Add unit tests for new caching and notification functionality
-   - ⏳ Create documentation for the new responsive image system
-   - ⏳ Create system diagram for notification flow

 ### Medium-term (Next Month)

 1. Implement user account system for public site